omspradippatil/Diploma-ITR/README.md

 - Contact Us (Contact form and information)

 ### 2. PHP Website (Dynamic Version)
-An enhanced version of the website with server-side functionality, hosted on CakeTech Web Services.
+An enhanced version of the website with server-side functionality, hosted on multiple platforms for reliability.

 **Additional Features:**
 - Dynamic content rendering using PHP